romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-What management option is exclusive to GitHub Enterprise Cloud for handling user accounts?
+Q: What management option is exclusive to GitHub Enterprise Cloud for handling user accounts?
 <details><summary>Show the answer</summary><p>

 - **Using Enterprise Managed Users to create and manage user accounts through your Identity Provider (IdP)**